"Everything reminds us of something."

 -- Elizabeth Gilbert

-I was thinking the past few days about these Daily Inspirations and that after over 2,200 of them, I've repeated many themes many times and I'm always looking for something new, and how slow that seemed to come sometimes.
+I was thinking the past few days about these Daily Inspirations and that after thousands of them, I've repeated many themes many times and I'm always looking for something new, and how slow that seemed to come sometimes.

 Then, yesterday, I picked up Big Magic and read the sub-chapter heading, Originality vs. Authenticity, and I was relieved, excited, and amazed at the same time.
 It has to be the shortest one in the book, lasting only one and a half pages, but it jumped out at me like it was the message from the book that was totally meant for me--and, anyone else who is thinking about creating something.